10/30/11 – Sydney, Australia

 After taking in the gorgeous views at the tip, we decided to take the

 long way down, following the street out to the harbor side of Manly.
+Tommy was really keen on finding Reef

 Beach, which is where the penguins in Manly apparently spend their days, but he

 did not realize that this was probably another 2-3 hour walk.
+We did attempt it having no idea how

 far it really was, and after walking for an hour on already tired legs, we

+decided we should turn around and head back.
 My stubborn little mind was convinced that if we kept going

 on the same trail it would cut us back to Manly Beach, of course I was

+wrong.
 Instead we headed another

 30 minutes in the absolute wrong direction before Tommy told me I was never

+allowed to be in charge of directions again.
 I don’t blame him because I clearly have no sense of

+direction.
 A big glass of water

 sounded like a great way to refresh my body, but of course my fratty boyfriend